iOS 26

 4. Balance AirPods Volume

-If the volume on both AirPods is not balanced, you may feel your AirPods are quiet, or one of them has a lower sound than the other.
+If the volume on both AirPods is not balanced, you may feel your AirPods are quiet or have a lower sound than the other.

 To check the sound balance on your AirPods, follow the steps below: